-One of the secondary objectives of the SWOT mission is marine geophysics (Figure 1) [Sandwell et al., 2014].
-The current accuracy of the ocean surface slope derived from traditional altimetry is about 2 microradians at 13 km wavelength, which is equivalent to 2 milligals of accuracy.
+One of the secondary objectives of the SWOT mission is marine geophysics.
+Over the past 4 years we have worked with SWOT scientists and engineers to clarify the scientific payoffs of the SWOT mission for understanding the geological structures and roughness of the seafloor.
+In addition, we continue to improve mean sea surface height and slope models using conventional radar altimetry (Figure 1).
 SWOT, with its smaller footprint and additional cross-track slope measurement, could improve the gravity accuracy by perhaps an order of magnitude and also improve spatial resolution especially on the shallow continental margins.
 These improvements are critical for a large number of basic science and practical applications, including: